Facebook Pixel

 Los Angeles also ranked third in the NFL in RBYBC/rush (1.09) and 12th in RBWR, which combined to make this a top-10 run-blocking offensive line.

 In their Wild Card victory over the Vikings, the Rams rode an impressive 1.79 RBYBC/rush to a B+ grade.
 In pass protection, Matthew Stafford helped them immensely by getting the ball out at an average of 2.52 seconds.
-L.A.’s numbers were in the top five for both pressure rate (37.9%) and sack rate (6.9%).
+LA’s numbers were in the top five for both pressure rate (37.9%) and sack rate (6.9%).

 The Rams put in another good performance in the Divisional Round, finishing with their second straight B+ grade.
-Stafford’s fourth-quickest time-to-throw mark (2.66 seconds) helped their passing numbers, but their numbers were in the top five across the board against non-blitz rushes.
+Stafford’s fourth-quickest time-to-throw mark (2.66 seconds) helped their passing numbers, but Los Angeles’ numbers were in the top five across the board against non-blitz rushes.
 They did struggle against the blitz, with an 18.2% sack rate that was ultimately their undoing.

 14) San Francisco 49ers